sdiehl/gevent-tutorial/tutorial.md

 [Alexis Metaireau](http://notmyidea.org)
 [Daniel Velkov](https://github.com/djv)

+Also thanks to Denis Bilenko for writing gevent and guidance in constructing this tutorial.

 This is a collaborative document published under MIT license.
 Have something to add?
 See a typo?
 Fork and issue a pull request [Github](https://github.com/sdiehl/gevent-tutorial).
 Any and all contributions are welcome.

+This page is also [available in Japanese](http://methane.github.com/gevent-tutorial-ja).

 # Core